cldrn/chatgpt-whisperer/README.md

 ---

 ## Credits
-Inspired [GhidraChatGPT](https://github.com/likvidera/GhidraChatGPTby) and developed by [PwnLabMX](https://github.com/PwnLabMX) with ❤️ and reverse engineering in mind.
+Inspired by [GhidraChatGPT](https://github.com/likvidera/GhidraChatGPTby) and developed by [PwnLabMX](https://github.com/PwnLabMX) with ❤️ and reverse engineering in mind.

 ---